chiakicage/coll-test/README.md

 If CUDA is not installed in /usr/local/cuda, you may specify CUDA_HOME.
 Similarly, if NCCL is not installed in /usr, you may specify NCCL_HOME.

-By now the tests rely on MPI, and if MPI is not installed in /usr/local/mpi, you may specify MPI_HOME.
+By now there is a MPI version, if MPI is not installed in /usr/local/mpi, you may specify MPI_HOME.

 ```bash
 $ make CUDA_HOME=/path/to/cuda NCCL_HOME=/path/to/nccl MPI_HOME=/path/to/mpi